nimaaskarian/cpp-interpreter/README.md

 # cpp-interpreter
-An "interpreter" layer for cpp, compiles your cpp file and shows the output directly, written in BASH and uses g++ (gcc) as its compiler.
+An "interpreter" layer for cpp, compiles your cpp file and shows the output directly, written in BASH/Python3 and uses g++ (gcc) as its compiler.

 Without cpp-interpreter 😩            |  With cpp-interpreter 😎
 :-------------------------:|:-------------------------: